villesundell/villesundell/my-erdős-number.md

  * Balderton Capital, which was co-owned by...
  * Sujay Tyle, who was funded by...
  * Peter Thiel.

-## Sabbath ∞
-Sabbath number is the only widely used number I don't have.
-At least not yet 😅

 *(Commits regarding this file have been signed with my PGP key for authority control.)*